Behold, Our 2017 Oscar Predictions

 But hey, we'll be watching the show on February 26, anyway.
 In the meantime, it's all about sizing up the contenders and perfecting those predictions for the office Oscar pool.
-Now that the 2017 Academy Awards nominations have been announced, we can roll up our sleeves and get down to business.
+Though the 2017 Academy Awards nominations won't be announced for weeks, some strong favourites have already emerged.
+You know, all those films your parents made you watch over the holidays.

-Whatever happens, you can bet that Moonlight and La La Land won't go home empty-handed.
-Our predictions for who and what will win — a list we'll be updating weekly — reflect that.
+Bottom line: You can bet that Moonlight and La La Land won't go home empty-handed.
+Our predictions for who and what will be nominated — a list we'll be updating weekly — reflect that.

 That said, the Academy can never resist throwing out a few curveballs (cough, Crash, cough).
 Allow for the possibility of some Adrien-Brody-besting-Jack-Nicholson-and-Daniel-Day-Lewis action — with or without the onstage dip and tongue-dive.